-Our Board of Directors ("Board") and Portfolio Oversight Committee ("POC"), which is chaired by our Chief Executive Officer ("CEO"), oversee and provide policy direction for our lending operations, which are primarily administered by our CEO and Chief Lending Officer ("CLO").
+Our Board of Directors ("Board") and Portfolio Oversight Committee ("POC"), which is chaired by our Chief Executive Officer ("CEO"), oversee and provide policy direction for our lending operations, which are primarily administered by our CEO, President, Chief Credit Officer ("CCO") and Chief Lending Officer ("CLO").
 We maintain a tiered loan limit authorization system.
-The CEO and CLO are granted lending authority by the Board.
-The loan authorities of other lending officers are granted by the POC on the recommendation of appropriate senior officers in amounts commensurate with the lending officer's skill level and knowledge.
+The CEO, CCO and CLO are granted lending authority by the Board.
+The loan authorities of other lending officers are granted by the Loan Committee and ratified by the POC on the recommendation of appropriate senior officers in amounts commensurate with the lending officer's skill level and knowledge.
 Our lending policies contain various measures to limit concentration exposures, including customer and CRE exposures for both funded balances and total commitment (comprised of both funded and unfunded balance), as well as by property type and geography.

 We have detailed, comprehensive standards for evaluating credit risk, both at the point of origination and thereafter, as well as a comprehensive internal grading system that is used to identify credit risk at the individual loan level.
 Oversight of credit risk is provided through loan policy, and various other credit-related policies, clearly defined processes and detailed procedures.
 These policies, processes and procedures place emphasis on strong underwriting standards and early detection of potential credit problems in order to develop and implement any necessary action plan(s) on a timely basis to mitigate potential losses and are carried out on a daily basis by our lenders and lending support personnel, our credit administration group, our underwriters and various other officers and personnel that have credit management responsibilities.
-Such policies, processes and procedures are subject to review by our Credit Risk Management ("CRM") group (second line oversight), our Board Risk Committee ("BRC") and periodic reviews by our Internal Audit group (third line oversight).